 Want to go on a holy pilgrimage to Mt.
-Kailash ?
-Dreaming of having a glimpse of Holy Kailash and Dip in Manasarovar Lake and at the same time take the highest train ride ?
-This 20 days Kailash Mansarovar Yatra is designed for those Yatri’s who wish to see a bit of China, take the highest train on earth and visit Kailash Mansarovar as well.
+Kailash?
+Dreaming of having a glimpse of Holy Kailash and Dip in Manasarovar Lake and at the same time take the highest train ride?
+These 20 days Kailash Mansarovar Yatra is designed for those Yatri’s who wish to see a bit of China, take the highest train on earth, and visit Kailash Mansarovar as well.
 As the trip is long it is not so popular tour route for our travelers.
 We have other popular three itineraries that we offer for Kailash Mansarovar Yatra, click the link below and let us know which one is more suitable for you.

 If you wish to join Kailash Mansarovar via Lhasa and want to be around Mansarovar and Kailash area on a full moon day please check this link here –